AnIdiotsGuide/discordjs-bot-guide/understanding/sharding.md

 `
 ```

 Say you want to get a guild from your client.
-In a non-sharded environment, you would simply use `client.guilds.get('ID')` or something of that nature and then carry on with your code.
+In a non-sharded environment, you would simply use `client.guilds.cache.get('ID')` or something of that nature and then carry on with your code.
 In a sharded environment however, it is possible that the guild you're trying to get _is not present on the shard_.
 In order to get the guild for use, you would then need to fetch it from whatever shard it is present on using `broadcastEval()`.

 Here's an example of a function that uses `broadcastEval()` to get a single guild no matter what shard it is present on: